 - Precious Puppies: The other reason for Menchi's presence.

 Voiced by: Ryotaro Okiayu (JP), Jay Hickman (EN)

 The first neighbor introduced and the only one who actually lives next door to Excel and Hyatt.

 Watanabe is characterized by three things: his desire to live a normal financially stable life among the increasing chaos that surrounds him, his infatuation with his neighbor Ms. Ayasugi (Hyatt, but he does not know her real name), and his dislike of his friends Iwata and Sumiyoshi.
 He went to work for Kabapu in the hopes of getting a civil servant job, not realizing that it would put him in direct opposition of the group Hyatt works for.

 - All Love Is Unrequited: Watanabe is in love with Hyatt but she is either unaware of his feelings or doesn't care.

 - Brainwashed and Crazy: At least Matsuya seems to believe that Dr. Kabapu did something unconventional to lift him from his depression, and that his creepy attitude is because of this.
 Kabapu refuses to either admit or deny the accusation.

-- Break the Cutie: Hyatt's Comedic Sociopathy combined with his friends antics slowly turn Watanabe into perverted wreck.
+- Break the Cutie: Hyatt's Comedic Sociopathy combined with his friends' antics slowly turn Watanabe into a perverted wreck.